 What do you need to know in order to understand this landscape?
 This course explores how cultural values are embedded in the design of landscapes.
 In each class, we will map the assumptions that inform how landscape is designed and interpreted.
-Looking primarily at case studies from the 20th century, we will examine how landscapes have grappled with inherited dichotomies, whether between human and non-human, nature and culture, discreteness and continuity, or between process and outcome.
+Looking primarily at case studies from the 20th century, we will examine how landscapes have grappled with inherited dichotomies, whether among humans or between human and non-human, nature and culture, discreteness and continuity, or between process and outcome.
 By learning to read landscapes and related projects of landscape architecture, we will study the “constructedness” of landscape and, conversely, the ways in which landscape architecture shapes identity and ecology, reproduces or contests power and inequality, and commemorates diverse cultural meaning.

 The course weaves together three kinds of investigations: one that focuses on built forms, another on the ideas and conceptual frameworks that guide the production of those forms, and a third that examines the retrospective interpretation of those forms.
 We will attend to diverse projects and topics, including border regions, urban landscapes, agricultural landscapes, colonial plantations, scientific gardens, territories of extraction, zones of environmental risk, successional forests, migrating ecosystems, national parks, native lands, domestic spheres, and postcolonial gardens.
 Through these sites, we will critically explore the spatial forms of exclusion, inclusion, conflict, and cooperation between and among people and their surroundings.